 How can physical therapy help me with patellar tendinitis?

 Physical therapists are experts in human movement and have a trained eye for finding movement patterns that conflict with your body’s anatomy.
 Athletes are great compensators and when a certain muscle is not producing its necessary share of force, other muscles and joints will step up to recreate that force in other ways.
 Patellar tendinitis is very typically a perfect example of this.
 What we do, as physical therapists, is work with you to figure out which muscles are working too hard, and which are not working hard enough.
 We will, not only, teach you how to strengthen the weaker ones, but also teach you how to properly use them during your previously painful movements.
 Not only do we need to pay attention to strengthening, but we may need to work on lengthening as well.
 This will be addressed by learning to stretch the proper muscles to decrease early levels of tension on the tendon.
 Once your muscles gain the capability to work as a team with decreased initial stresses, they must learn to control these forces with proper movement mechanics and alignment.
 These new movement mechanics must be learned, trained, and slowly translated back to sport-like movements.
 Once all your muscles are working efficiently, greater output can be achieved and only this will allow you to be the best athlete you can be.
+If you are in the Mission Viejo area and think you, or someone you know, might benefit from physical therapy, please don’t hesitate to reach out!

 1. Nikolovska, L., & Simic, B. (2020).
 Treatment of patellar tendinopathy.
 International Journal Knowledge, 40(5), 987-991.